How to Create Your Website with TYPO3 (Brand Examples)

 Step 2: Upload TYPO3 to your server

-Once you have downloaded the source code, upload the files to the root directory of your web server via FTP or your hosting control panel.
+Once you have downloaded the source code, upload the files via FTP or your hosting control panel.
+Make sure you upload them to the root directory of your web server.

 Step 3: Set up your database

-Create a new database and a user with the correct permissions via your hosting control panel or a database management tool.
+Create a new database and a user with the appropriate rights.
+Use your hosting control panel or a database management tool for this.

 Step 4: Start the TYPO3 installation program

 Open the URL of your website in a browser.
-The TYPO3 installer will launch and guide you through the setup, including connecting to the database and configuring the basic settings.
+The installation program will start and help you with the setup.
+It connects to the database and configures the basic settings.

 Step 5: Create the first backend user

-During the installation, you create the first admin user.
-This user will then have full access to the administration of the website.
+During installation, you create the first admin user.
+This user then has full access to the website administration.

 Step 6: Configure backend user roles

-After installation, define roles and authorizations for other editors or administrators to make content management secure and clear.
+After installation, you define roles and permissions for other editors or administrators.
+This keeps content management secure and clear.

-If you follow these steps, your TYPO3 website is ready for creation and customization.
+If you follow these steps, your website will be ready for creation and customization.

 Designing Your Website With TYPO3

-When you design your TYPO3 website, you want it to look good and work well on all devices.
+When designing your website, you want it to look good and work well on all devices.
 TYPO3 offers flexible options to help you create a website that meets your needs.

 TYPO3 comes with ready-made templates to get you started quickly.
-You can choose a TYPO3 Template that matches your style and then customize colors, fonts and layout to suit your brand.
+You can choose a TYPO3 Template that suits your style.
+Then you can customize colors, fonts, and layout to match your brand.

 Using TYPO3's Fluid Templating Engine

-To have more control, TYPO3 uses the Fluid Templating Engine.
-It allows developers to easily create customized designs and layouts.
-This system separates the design from the content and makes updates smoother.
+For more control, TYPO3 uses the Fluid Templating Engine.
+It allows developers to easily create custom designs and layouts.
+This system separates design from content and makes updates smoother.

 Responsive design and mobile readiness